Segments and metrics

-You create a custom metric in a very similar way to how you create segments: start by clicking on the Metrics tab in the Data Model section of the Admin Panel, and select New metric.
+You create a custom metric in a very similar way to how you create segments: start by clicking on the Metrics tab in the Table Metadata section of the Admin Panel, and select New metric.

 Here you’re presented with a slightly different version of the query builder, which only lets you select filters and aggregations.
 Filters are optional: a metric only requires an aggregation on a field.
 Note that you can use segments in the definition of metrics — pretty cool, right?
 Go ahead and select your filters, if any, and choose your aggregation.
 Give your metric a name and a description, and click Save changes when you’re done.
 Just like with segments, you can use the Preview button to see how your metric looks in the query builder before you save it.

 Your new metric will now be available from the View dropdown in the query builder, under Common Metrics.